JeremyDaug/5400/README.txt

 It is able to be run in both 2.7.9, and 3.4.3.
 If there is any issues with the version, please Email me at JMD7H4@mst.edu so that I can correct the issue immediately.

+As a final note, it's results may not be the most optimal result as it doesn't take it's taken steps are not taken into account. (that would be A*)